Ted's Hiking World Chewing Gum Lake Overlook

 §: Well, I got my 'Southwest Sierra' hit for the season; I don't spend that much time on this side of the mountains.
 I'll have to check out the possibilites for other day hikes in this wilderness.

 I believe that a very reasonable alternative route to Chewing Gum Lake would be to venture straight down the 300 feet from the area of today's viewpoint, on the granite slabs and boulders.
-There must be a reasonable path through there, and that fun adventure would save nearly three miles of round-trip travel as well.
+There might be a reasonable path through there, and that fun adventure would save nearly three miles of round-trip travel as well.

 Scenery *